Firebrnr/stats-helper/README.md

 # stats-helper
-this project is just a test
+This project is for testing my vector skills